 Read more to have the best experience:

-Spend the middle of your day strolling the Royal Mile, visiting places like the Scotch Whisky Experience, St. Giles Cathedral, the Camera Obscura, Real Mary King’s Close, and the Palace of Holyroodhouse.
+Spend the middle of the day strolling the Royal Mile, visiting places like the Scotch Whisky Experience, St. Giles Cathedral, the Camera Obscura, Real Mary King’s Close, and the Palace of Holyroodhouse.

 Finish at Arthur’s Seat, an extinct volcano with some of the best views over Edinburgh.
 For full details on how to do this, read our post on Arthur’s Seat.